 Scripture tells us: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18).
 To them that are contentious (self-seeking), and do not obey the truth, but obey unrighteousness; indignation and wrath, tribulation and anguish, upon every soul of man that does evil, of the Jew first, and also of the Gentile (all of mankind); but glory, honor, and peace to every man that works good to the Jew first, and also to the Gentile (Romans 2:8-10).

 Thank God for the repentant in heart!
-Scripture reveals that to such God has not appointed to wrath, but to obtain salvation (mercy) by our Lord Jesus Christ (the mercy or wrath concept) (1 Thessalonians 5:9).
+Scripture reveals that to such God has not appointed to wrath, but to obtain salvation (mercy) through Jesus Christ (mercy or wrath concept depending on acceptance or rejection) (1 Thessalonians 5:9).

 It was noted that God, having power and authority to create, also has power and authority to destroy that which He creates; this was shown by the Flood.
 When humans become so evil, that every thought and imagination of the human mind and heart was only evil continually, God decided to destroy from the earth the humans He had created.
 To give live and take away life are both within God's authority.

 We are seeing a blossoming forth of evilness that is under the descriptive narrative of the Pre-flood days of Noah, Sodom and Gomorrah, and Babylon the hold of every foul spirit.
-The mercy or wrath concept still exists; as long as the breath of life remains!
+The mercy or wrath concept exists as long as breath of life remains!

 Scripture reveals: The Lord is not slack concerning his promise (of His coming wrath), as some men count slackness: but is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance (His mercy or wrath provision for mankind) (2 Peter 3:9).